catalyst-cloud/catalystcloud-docs/source/identity-access-management/roles.rst

 There are certain roles that are used for kubernetes actions only and are required to perform specific actions on kubernetes clusters.
-They can be found in the :ref:`kubernetes <kubernetes-access-control>` section of the documentation.
+They can be found in the :ref:`kubernetes <kubernetes-user-access>` section of the documentation.